Multifarious/archiver/README.md

 ## License

-The license for `kaffa-archiver` is [BSD 2-clause](http://opensource.org/licenses/BSD-2-Clause).
+The license for `kafka-archiver` is [BSD 2-clause](http://opensource.org/licenses/BSD-2-Clause).
 This information is also present in the `LICENSE` file and in `pom.xml`.